dev-andi/xfce-blur-effects/README.md

 menu and the Xfce4 panel.
 Changing the 'opacity' level for these apps in their properties settings will adjust the effect.

-## How to build from source code (for xfwm4 4.15.1 on Xubuntu 20.04)

-I apologize in advance for the following crappy build instructions.

-First, download the compressed source code for xfwm4: xfwm4-4.15.1.tar.gz from https://git.xfce.org/xfce/xfwm4/ and expand it.

-Use the following two lines in the terminal:
-'sudo apt-get update'
-'sudo apt-get install make xfce4-dev-tools libglib2.0-dev xorg-dev libpango1.0-dev libatk1.0-dev libepoxy-dev libatk-bridge2.0-dev libgtk-3-dev libxfce4util-dev libxfce4ui-2-dev libwnck-3-dev gawk libimlib2-dev'

-At this point, copy the provided source files (compositor.c, screen.c, and screen.h) which are found at /xfwm-effects-source/src to the xfwm4-4.xx.x/src folder.

-Copy the 'effects' source code folder and paste inside the
-xfwm4-x.xx.x/settings-dialogs/ folder

-At the terminal, 'cd' into the expanded xfwm4 source code folder (probably named 'xfwm4-4.15.1'), and 'sudo ./configure'

-Open the Makefile under src/ with an editor; add the Imlib2 library to the end of this line:

-COMPOSITOR_LIBS = -lXcomposite -lXdamage -lXfixes

-so it looks like:

-COMPOSITOR_LIBS = -lXcomposite -lXdamage -lXfixes -lImlib2

-and save the change.

-Then, to build the hacked xfwm4, 'cd' into the main source code folder (probably named 'xfwm4-4.15.1') and

-'sudo make && sudo make install'

-Next, to build the settings panel (optional) 'cd' into the 'settings-dialogs/effects' folder of the source code and
-'sudo make && sudo make install' to compile the xfwm-effects control panel.

-To start and use xfwm-effects, just go to '##Installation and Usage' step 3 in this document.

 ## Known issues

 Shadows under windows are almost invisible when the slider for frame